SaschaWillems/ModernVkTriangle/README.md

 };
 ```

 We set up one [VkRenderingAttachmentInfo](https://docs.vulkan.org/refpages/latest/refpages/source/VkRenderingAttachmentInfo.html) for the swapchain image used as the color attachment and the depth image used as the depth attachment.
 Both will be cleared to their respective `clearValue` at the start of a render pass with `loadOp` set to `VK_ATTACHMENT_LOAD_OP_CLEAR`. `storeOp` for the color attachment is configured to keep it's contents, as we still need them to be presented to the screen.
-We don't need the depth information once we're done rendering, so we literall don't care what happens with it's contents after the render pass.
+We don't need the depth information once we're done rendering, so we literally don't care what happens with it's contents after the render pass.
 Layouts for both must match what we transitioned them earlier on.

 Calling [vkCmdBeginRendering](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdBeginRendering.html) will then start our dynamic render pass instance with above attachment configuration: